Many-Worlds Interpretation of Quantum Mechanics

 The quantum state of the Universe can be decomposed into a superposition of terms corresponding to different worlds:

-The construction of the quantum state of the Universe in terms of the quantum states of objects presented above is only approximate, it is good only for all practical purposes (FAPP).
+The construction of the quantum state of the Universe in terms of the quantum states of objects presented above is only approximate; it is good only for all practical purposes (FAPP).
 Indeed, the concept of an object itself has no rigorous definition: should a mouse that a cat just swallowed be considered as a part of the cat?
 The concept of a “definite position” is also only approximately defined: how far should a cat be displaced in order for it to be considered to be in a different position?
-If the displacement is much smaller than the quantum uncertainty, it must be considered to be at the same place, because in this case the quantum state of the cat is almost the same and the displacement is undetectable in principle.
+If the displacement is much smaller than the quantum uncertainty, it must be considered to be in the same place, because in this case the quantum state of the cat is almost the same and the displacement is undetectable in principle.
 But this is only an absolute bound, because our ability to distinguish various locations of the cat is far from this quantum limit.
-Further, the state of an object (e.g. alive or dead) is meaningful only if the object is considered for a period of time.
+Furthermore, the state of an object (e.g. alive or dead) is meaningful only if the object is considered for a period of time.
 In our construction, however, the quantum state of an object is defined at a particular time.
 In fact, we have to ensure that the quantum state will have the shape of the object not only at that time, but for some period of time.
-Splitting of the world during this period of time is another source of ambiguity, in particular, due to the fact that there is no precise definition of when the splitting occurs.
+Splitting of the world during this period of time is another source of ambiguity because there is no precise definition of when the splitting occurs.
 The time of splitting corresponds to the time of the collapse in the approach given by von Neumann 1955.
 He provided a very extensive discussion showing that it does not matter when exactly the collapse occurs, and this analysis shows also that it does not matter when the splitting in the MWI occurs.

-The reason that I am only able to propose an approximate prescription for correspondence between the quantum state of the Universe and our experience, is essentially the same that led Bell 1990 to claim that “ordinary quantum mechanics is just fine FAPP”.
+The reason that it is possible to propose only an approximate prescription for the correspondence between the quantum state of the Universe and our experience is essentially the same as the reason that led Bell 1990 to claim that “ordinary quantum mechanics is just fine FAPP”.
 The concepts we use: “object”, “measurement”, etc. are not rigorously defined.
-Bell was, and many others are looking (until now in vain) for a “precise quantum mechanics”.
+Bell and many others were looking (until now in vain) for a “precise quantum mechanics”.
 Since it is not enough for a physical theory to be just fine FAPP, a quantum mechanics needs rigorous foundations.
-However, in the MWI just fine FAPP is enough.
 Indeed, the MWI has rigorous foundations for (i), the “physics part” of the theory; only part (ii), the correspondence with our experience, is approximate (just fine FAPP).
 But “just fine FAPP” means that the theory explains our experience for any possible experiment, and this is the goal of (ii).
-See Butterfield 2001 and Wallace 2001b for more arguments why a FAPP definition of a world ("branch" in their language) is enough.
+See Wallace 2002, 2010a for more arguments why a FAPP definition of a world is enough.

 “I” also have a measure of existence.
-It is the sum of measures of existence of all different worlds in which I exist; equally, it can be defined as the measure of existence of my perception world.
-Note that I do not experience directly the measure of my existence.
+It is the sum of the measures of existence of all different worlds in which I exist; it can also be defined as the measure of existence of my perception world.
+Note that I do not directly experience the measure of my existence.
 I feel the same weight, see the same brightness, etc. irrespectively of how tiny my measure of existence might be.

-There is a serious difficulty with the concept of probability in the context of the MWI.
-In a deterministic theory, such as the MWI, the only possible meaning for probability is an ignorance probability, but there is no relevant information that an observer who is going to perform a quantum experiment is ignorant about.
+The difficulty with the concept of probability in a deterministic theory, such as the MWI, is that the only possible meaning for probability is an ignorance probability, but there is no relevant information that an observer who is going to perform a quantum experiment is ignorant about.
 The quantum state of the Universe at one time specifies the quantum state at all times.
 If I am going to perform a quantum experiment with two possible outcomes such that standard quantum mechanics predicts probability 1/3 for outcome A and 2/3 for outcome B, then, according to the MWI, both the world with outcome A and the world with outcome B will exist.
 It is senseless to ask: “What is the probability that I will get A instead of B?” because I will correspond to both “Lev”s: the one who observes A and the other one who observes B.

 To solve this difficulty, Albert and Loewer 1988 proposed the Many Minds interpretation (in which the different worlds are only in the minds of sentient beings).
 In addition to the quantum wave of the Universe, Albert and Loewer postulate that every sentient being has a continuum of minds.
 Whenever the quantum wave of the Universe develops into a superposition containing states of a sentient being corresponding to different perceptions, the minds of this sentient being evolve randomly and independently to mental states corresponding to these different states of perception (with probabilities equal to the quantum probabilities for these states).
 In particular, whenever a measurement is performed by an observer, the observer's minds develop mental states that correspond to perceptions of the different outcomes, i.e. corresponding to the worlds A or B in our example.
 Since there is a continuum of minds, there will always be an infinity of minds in any sentient being and the procedure can continue indefinitely.
 This resolves the difficulty: each “I” corresponds to one mind and it ends up in a state corresponding to a world with a particular outcome.
 However, this solution comes at the price of introducing additional structure into the theory, including a genuinely random process.

-An observer should set his subjective probability of the outcome of a quantum experiment is proportional to the total measure of existence of all worlds with that outcome.
+An observer should set his subjective probability of the outcome of a quantum experiment in proportion to the total measure of existence of all worlds with that outcome.

 The question of the probability of obtaining A also makes sense for the Lev in world B before he becomes aware of the outcome.
 Both “Lev”s have the same information on the basis of which they should give their answer.
 According to the probability postulate they will give the same answer: 1/3 (the relative measure of existence of the world A).
 Since Lev before the measurement is associated with two “Lev”s after the measurement who have identical ignorance probability concepts for the outcome of the experiment, I can define the probability of the outcome of the experiment to be performed as the ignorance probability of the successors of Lev for being in a world with a particular outcome.

-Several authors justify the probability postulate without relying on the sleeping pill argument.
-Tappenden 2000 (p.
-111) adopts a different semantics according to which “I” live in all branches and have “distinct experiences” in different “superslices", and uses “weight of a superslice” instead of measure of existence.
-He argues that it is intelligible to associate probabilities according to the probability postulate: "Faced with an array of weighted superslices as part of myself ... what choice do I have but to assign an array of attitudes, degrees of belief, towards the experiences associated with those superslices?".
-Saunders 1998, exploiting a variety of ideas in decoherence theory, the relational theory of tense and theories of identity over time, also argues for "identification of probability with the Hilbert Space norm” (which equals the measure of existence).
-Page 2002 promotes an approach which he has recently named Mindless Sensationalism.
+There are other arguments supporting the Probability Postulate.
+In an earlier approach, Tappenden 2000 (p.
+111) adopts a different semantics according to which “I” live in all branches and have “distinct experiences” in different “superslices”.
+He uses “weight of a superslice” instead of measure of existence and argues that it is intelligible to associate probabilities according to the Probability Postulate.
+Exploiting a variety of ideas in decoherence theory such as the relational theory of tense and theories of identity over time, Saunders 1998 also argues for the “identification of probability with the Hilbert Space norm” (which equals the measure of existence).
+Page 2003 promotes an approach named Mindless Sensationalism.
 The basic concept in this approach is a conscious experience.
 He assigns weights to different experiences depending on the quantum state of the universe, as the expectation values of presently-unknown positive operators corresponding to the experiences (similar to the measures of existence of the corresponding worlds (3)).
-Page writes “… experiences with greater weights exist in some sense more …” In all of these approaches, the postulate is justified by appeal to an analogy with treatments of time, e.g., the measure of existence of a world is analogous to the duration of a time interval.
-In a more ambitious work, Deutsch 1999 has claimed to derive the probability postulate from the quantum formalism and the classical decision theory, but it is far from clear that he achieves this (see Barnum et al.).
+Page writes “… experiences with greater weights exist in some sense more …” In all of these approaches, the postulate is introduced through an analogy with treatments of time, e.g., the measure of the existence of a world is analogous to the duration of a time interval.
+Note also Greaves 2004 who advocates the “Behavior Principle” on the basis of the decision-theoretic reflection principle related to the next section.

 The MWI is wrong if there is a physical process of collapse of the wave function of the Universe to a single-world quantum state.
 Some ingenious proposals for such a process have been made (see Pearle 1986 and the entry on collapse theories).
-These proposals (and Weissman's 1999 non-linear MW idea) have additional observable effects, such as a tiny energy non-conservation, that were tested in several experiments, e.g. Collett et al. 1995.
+These proposals (and Weissman's 1999 non-linear decoherence idea) have additional observable effects, such as a tiny energy non-conservation, that were tested in several experiments, e.g. Collett et al. 1995.
 The effects were not found and some (but not all!) of these models have been ruled out, see Adler and Bassi 2009.

-One might consider also a possible philosophical advantage of the plurality of worlds in the MWI, similar to that claimed by realists about possible worlds, such as Lewis 1986 (see the discussion of the analogy between the MWI and Lewis's theory by Skyrms 1976).
-However, the analogy is not complete: Lewis' theory considers all logically possible worlds, many more than all worlds incorporated in the quantum state of the Universe.
+One might also consider a possible philosophical advantage of the plurality of worlds in the MWI, similar to that claimed by realists about possible worlds, such as Lewis 1986 (see the discussion of the analogy between the MWI and Lewis's theory by Skyrms 1976).
+However, the analogy is not complete: Lewis' theory considers all logically possible worlds, far more than all the worlds that are incorporated in the quantum state of the Universe.